centreon/centreon-documentation/en/reporting/available-reports.md

 The report provides detailed statistics on availability, alarms, storage usage, memory and CPU for all hosts within a host group.

-**How to interpret the report**
+#### How to interpret the report

 For each host, the report is divided into four parts:

-The first part displays detailed statistics on a host\'s availability.
+The first part displays detailed statistics on a host's availability.

 The second part provides statistics on host performance (CPU and memory).

 The third part shows statistics on storage capacity by partition.